USSF-ORBIT/ussf-portal/docs/adr/0009-platform-auth-architecture.md

 - We're able to rely on an existing, officially supported SAML implementation with minimal work on our part
 - We're able to easily continue using CAC authentication, which maintains a high security standard and is consistent with our other services
+- It gets us the highest level of security with the least amount of work

 ### Negative Consequences